Tee Ball - Beginner Instructional Baseball

 Nine players in field during game - position focus starting to be emphasized

-Intermediate (50/70) - Little League Baseball
+Intermediate (50/70) - Competitive Baseball

-Intermediate (50/70) Baseball is for boys and girls 12 and 13 years old who are preparing to transition from 46/60-foot field dimensions to 60/90-foot field dimensions (full-sized regulation baseball fields).
+Intermediate (50/70) Baseball is for boys and girls 11-13 years old who are preparing to transition from 46/60-foot field dimensions to 60/90-foot field dimensions (full-sized regulation baseball fields).
 Intermediate allows players preparing for higher divisions and high school baseball to incrementally transition by providing the opportunity to develop on a larger field prior to making the move to 60/90 foot field dimensions.
 As a competitive division, the primary goals of Intermediate baseball are to provide the players an opportunity to transition from traditional sized Little League Baseball fields to fields that will prepare players for most competitive arenas of youth baseball such as high school, Junior Little League, and Senior Little League.

 Ages 12 - 13